nim901/gfycat/README.md

 print upload.get("someValue")
 ```

-the result of the last 2 prints will be:
+The result of the last 2 prints will be:

 ```python
 print upload.formated()